-The Group's exposure to foreign currency risk arises from the foreign currency exchange gains and losses resulted from the translation of cash and cash equivalents, trade receivables, other receivables, short-term borrowings, trade payables and other payables which are denominated in foreign currencies.
-A strengthening (weakening) of 1% of the NTD against the USD and the CNY at December 31, 2020 and 2019, would have increased or decreased the profit before tax by \$13,899 thousand and \$9,063 thousand, respectively.
+The Group's exposure to foreign currency risk arises from the foreign currency exchange gains and losses resulted from the translation of cash and cash equivalents, trade receivables, other receivables, trade payables and other payables which are denominated in foreign currencies.
+A strengthening (weakening) of 1% of the NTD against the USD and the CNY at December 31, 2021 and 2020, would have increased or decreased the profit before tax by \$25,262 thousand and \$13,899 thousand, respectively.
 The analysis assumed that all other variables remain constant, and is performed on the same basis for both periods.